sneilan/stock-exchange/README.md

 ```
 docker run -p 8888:8888 exchange

-# In a separate terminal, not inside of docker, run the following example trading client.
+# In a separate terminal, not inside of docker, run the following example Python 3 trading client.
-# Python script will auto-connect to 0.0.0.0:8888 (exchange server).
+# Python 3 script will auto-connect to 0.0.0.0:8888 (exchange server).
 # Will place a random trade each time you press enter.
 You'll see output on the exchange.
-python scripts/simpleClient.py
+python3 scripts/simpleClient.py
 ```

 ## Tests